atom-box/eleventy-base-blog/posts/stories.md

 ## Talk about what you have been up to
 Summer 2021 has been trying to find a parking spot.
 I have this LAMP stack foundation.
 I spent the year tentatively trying on different versions of that: make full websites?
 (Drupal) Stay back end? (https://pikl.us project) Go all database?
 (1010Data).
 Finally realized Customer Support solves my Mom's complaint: "You are naturally good at a lot of things and I see you as just chasing all of these new things you never did before; leverage your natural gifts!".
 And so: Customer Support.

+## What's difficult
+Organizing troubleshooting info.
+Avoiding do something - do something - do something.
+Someone says where you at; or you say where am I at?
+And it wrecks your local memory while you disk access your other info.
+Coping:  half cards with the unknown on one side (plus the hypothesis or the try).
+The result goes on the back side.
+Coping: spiral pad for billable.
+Both can have a timer on them.
+As Matthieu said: handwritten is good if nobody else needs to see it.

+## What's difficult
+Talking stories of me.
+Coping: tags, markdown, and a private blog from static page

 ## What's something you learned recently
 I learned to learn.

 For a take-home job application I spent 7 days cramming at the end of October 2021.
 I didn't get the job, but I realized four ways to think about learning:

 ### Ways to read
 __The two extremes__:
 {Finely granular} <-----> {Skimming}